 Cockiness is fake confidence, and usually when someone’s cocky, they are not confident and the cockiness is a way to compensate.Dr.
 Steve Orma

 Cockiness is often mistaken for confidence, but there is a clear distinction between the two.
 While confidence can lead to positive outcomes in personal and professional settings, Cockiness can have negative effects on relationships and personal growth.
-Understanding the difference is crucial for success in both areas of life.
+Understanding the the difference between confidence is crucial for success in both areas of life.

 In this article, we will define Cocky and Confident behaviors and explore their characteristics, effects on relationships, and personal growth.
 We will also provide tips and strategies for building and maintaining confidence without falling into the trap of Cockiness.